sitcomlab/Ethics-app/README.md

 sudo bower install --allow-root
 ```

 ##### 2.3.
-Node-server configuration
+Server configuration

 Execute the following command inside our local repository-folder:

 ```
-cp config.js.sample config.js
+cp .env.sample .env
 ```

-Open the `config.js` with your preferred text editor and configure the app appropiately for your host-server.
+Open the `.env` with your preferred text editor and configure the app appropriately for your host-server.

 ##### 2.4 Host-server configuration